 - First, it is very important to pick the right cut of meat.
 Although you can choose from many cuts, it’s best to select lean meat.
 Make sure it’s firm but tender.
 Our choice is top sirloin, and we prefer to cut it at home to make sure that all meat cubes have a similar size, ideally with cubes of 1.5 to 2 cm.
 After cutting the meat, rinse and dry with a dish towel

 - With the help of a mortar, grind the garlic with the peppercorns, salt and cumin.
 Crush to get a paste of similar consistency.
 Next, season the meat with the mixture, rubbing well for a few minutes.
 Marinate for about thirty minutes in a container covered in the refrigerator.

 - Put a deep iron pot or saucepan over medium high heat and add two tablespoons of corn oil.
 When the pot beings to get very hot, add the cubes of meat little by little, one next to the other, so that all the cubes are in contact with the hot surface of the pot.
 Cook the cubes on all sides, carefully seal the meat.
 This will ensure that the flesh has a golden tone and remains juicy inside.
-When the meat starts to release its juices, add the finely cut tomato, the yellow pepper and the onion.
+When the meat begins to release its juices, add the tomato finely cut into cubes, and the yellow pepper.
 Cook for a few minutes and add the potato cubes.
 Try to make the potato cube sizes similar to that of meat cubes.

 - Add the purple onion, garlic, and aji amarillo paste to the pot.
 Stir until soft.